 Josh advises students who are interested in applying for scholarships, fellowships, and other awards.
-While he enthusiastically supports students on any award, Josh is particularly focused on helping students interested in National Science Foundations (NSF) awards, the Boren Scholarship and Fellowship, the Barry M. Goldwater Scholarship, the Morris K. Udall Scholarship, and the Critical Languages Scholarship.
+While he enthusiastically supports students on any award, Josh is particularly focused on helping students interested in National Science Foundations (NSF) awards, the Boren Scholarship and Fellowship, the Benjamin A. Gilman Scholarship, the Morris K. Udall Scholarship, and the Critical Languages Scholarship.

 Josh is married and has three boys (two of them, Finn and Loch, pictured above).
 He enjoys being outdoors.
 You can usually find him hiking with his sons and chopping wood for his fireplace.
 Josh was an assistant coach for the University of Chicago wrestling team and is a big fan of amateur wrestling, boxing, and mixed martial arts.
 He will enthusiastically debate you on who would win in any imaginary head-to-head match-up in these sports.

 - PhD (Near Eastern Languages and Civilizations), University of Chicago

 - MA (Near Eastern Languages and Civilizations), University of Chicago